mmarouen/linear-Models-Regression/README.md

-# linearModels
+# linear Models for Regression
-R packages which implements most known linear model: pls, OLS, ridge, lasso, LAR, principal components regression...
+R packages which implements most known linear model families:
+pls, OLS, ridge, lasso, LAR, principal components regression...
+For each family, the best model is selected by minimizing misclassification error